dipeshjoshi4/myReact/README.md

 <details>

-- each componenet have their own one state so basically how many times we render the same component .so each render all compon have thgeri own independecy
+- each componenet have their own one state so basically how many times we render the same component .so each render all compon have their own independecy

 - so lets understand

-- if in one app there 3 button and any button clicked counter increase with +1
+- if in one app there 3 button and 3 componenets  and any button clicked counter increase with +1

-- 1st button clciked the counter = 1
+- 1st button clciked the counter increase with +1 and became 1
-- 2nd and 3rd  will be zero
+- 2nd and 3rd  will be same as previous because there componenet and satte will be different

-- so on component clicked will no effect to other 2 componenet or one componenet removed does not effect the other 2 componenent
+- so 1st component clicked will no effected to other 2 componenet or

+- out of three one componenet removed does not effect the other 2 componenent

 - state is always isolated in react